apache/fury-site/blog/2026-08-11-fory_json_fastest_java_json_framework.md

 ## Performance Benchmarks

-The results below cover two workloads: a large-payload `java-json-benchmark` run and the smaller `jvm-serializers` MediaContent benchmark.
+The performance results cover two workloads: a large-payload `java-json-benchmark` run and the smaller `jvm-serializers` MediaContent benchmark.
 Both report throughput in operations per second, so higher is better.
 Each subsection describes its configuration.

 The tables compare Fory JSON only with Jackson and Gson.
 For the wider large-payload matrix, exact payload setup, and the benchmark integration, see [java-json-benchmark](https://github.com/fabienrenaud/java-json-benchmark/pull/129).